 Activity Evidence that supports this approach Challenge number(s) addressed Purchase further standardised diagnostic assessments and analysis tools.
-(White Rose Hub/Scholastic Reading Pro) Embed the process of ensuring ongoing diagnostic assessments take place in learning journeys.
-Standardised tests have provided reliable insights into the specific strengths and gaps in knowledge for each pupil (and trends across cohorts) they are used to help ensure pupils receive the correct additional support through interventions or teacher instruction.
-EEF Assessment and Monitoring Progress Evidence shows that when used effectively, diagnostic assessments (Quizzes, exit tickets, hinge questions, mind-maps) can indicate areas for development with individual pupils or across classes and year groups.
+(Puma/Pira) Embed the process of ensuring ongoing diagnostic assessments take place in Standardised tests have provided reliable insights into the specific strengths and gaps in knowledge for each pupil (and trends across cohorts) this is used to help ensure pupils receive the correct additional support through interventions or teacher instruction.
+EEF Assessment and Monitoring Progress learning journeys.
+Evidence shows that when used effectively, diagnostic assessments (Quizzes, exit tickets, hinge questions, mind-maps) can indicate areas for development with individual pupils or across classes and year groups.
 Some methods can also help teachers isolate the specific misconceptions pupils might hold.
-Teachers will use whole school assessment grids to assess learning.
-EEF Diagnostic Assessment Provide ongoing high quality in-house CPD opportunities to support staff identification of barriers and provision (OAIP) An inclusive and holistic approach which enables pupils to be a part of the ethos of the school which helps them to access the curriculum through adaption and achieve the best outcomes.
+EEF Diagnostic Assessment Provide ongoing high quality in-house CPD opportunities to support staff identification of barriers and provision (OAIP) An inclusive and holistic approach which enables pupils to be a part of the ethos of the school enables them to access the curriculum through adaption and achieve the best outcomes.
 Ordinarily Available Inclusive Practice WSCC Continue ongoing monitoring of robust systematic synthetic phonics - Bug Club Phonics Monitor reading provision across KS1 and KS2 and provide timely feedback to improve teaching and learning.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Research EEF The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Research EEF Phonics Bug Club Research The average impact of reading comprehension strategies is an additional six months' progress over the course of a year.
 Successful reading comprehension approaches allow activities to be carefully tailored to pupils' reading capabilities, and involve activities and texts that provide an effective, but not overwhelming, challenge.
 DFE Reading Framework EEF Reading Comprehension Strategies

 Further enhance maths teaching and curriculum planning in line with DfE and EEF guidance - fluency and mastery.
 Embed the use of White Rose Maths Introduce and analyse fluency tracking.
 Evidence shows that excellent maths teaching requires good content knowledge.
 Excellent teachers also know the ways in which pupils learn mathematics and the difficulties they are likely to encounter, and how mathematics can be most effectively taught.
-DFE Maths at KS1 and 2 EEF Maths at KS2 Improve the quality of social and emotional learning.
+DFE Maths at KS1 and 2 EEF Maths at KS2 White Rose links Improve the quality of social and emotional learning.
 Social and emotional approaches will be embedded into routine educational practices and supported by professional development and training for staff.
 There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning